 Why is it important to seek justice?

-Seeking justice can also be healing for survivors.
-Having the opportunity to confront the wrongs of the past and to obtain redress for those – with apologies, counselling and compensation – can help survivors to deal with the abuse they suffered.
+Seeking justice can also be a step towards healing for survivors.
+Having the opportunity to have a voice and confront the wrongs of the past and to obtain redress for those – with apologies, counselling and compensation – can be an important therapeutic steps for survivors.

-Although it is never easy, we try to make the process as least stressful for you as possible.
-We listen to survivors about the best process for them and try to be sensitive to your needs.
+Although it is never easy, at RCT Law we try to make the process the least stressful for survivors as possible.
+We listen to survivors about the best process for their circumstances and try to be sensitive to the survivors needs.

 We maintain a unique database

-Evidence supplied by our clients in abuse compensation claims has allowed us to build a large database of information about offenders and institutions where abuse is known or suspected to have taken place.
+With the help and consent of our clients, we have built a large database of evidence about offenders and institutions where abuse is known or suspected to have taken place.
 This enables us to profile known offenders as well as institutions where abuse has taken place.

-We can use the information in our database to identify if we have evidence regarding the same offenders or the same type of abuse from our past and present claims.
-By doing this, we are often able to corroborate, or back up, allegations of abuse from our database, even if the abuse happened many years ago.
-This assists survivors to strengthen their claims and is especially important in cases where clients' institutional records have been destroyed or where alleged or proven offenders have died.
+The information in our database is used to support our clients' claims to identify if we have evidence regarding the same offenders or the same type of abuse from our past and present claims.
+By doing this, we are often able to corroborate, or support, allegations of abuse from our database, even if the abuse happened many years ago.
+This assists our clients to strengthen their claims and is especially important in cases where clients' institutional records have been destroyed or where alleged or proven offenders have died.

 Legal costs and fee structure